Preventive care 101: what, why and how much

 About Kate Sahnow

 Kate Sahnow is a HealthPartners Member Services leader supporting MNsure members through phone calls, email, chat, and walk-ins.
-She extends this support by writing for the Health Insurance Help blog.
 Connecting members to support programs so they can achieve their best health is what makes her job so rewarding.
 Outside of work, Kate loves spending time with her husband, son Ethan, and daughter Cora.
 They are passionate about sustainability, own two electric vehicles, and enjoy taking yearly vacations to Ely, Minnesota.